Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 1. Start Gently – When You are Ready

-After undergoing breast surgery, it is essential that you give your body enough time to heal in order to achieve the best possible outcome.
-If you force yourself to run or attempt any highly demanding physical activity; it may cause profuse bleeding, scarring, excruciating pain, infection, as well as discomfort at the incision site.
+After undergoing breast surgery, it is essential that you give your body enough time to heal to achieve the best possible outcome.
+If you force yourself to run or attempt any highly demanding physical activity, it may cause profuse bleeding, scarring, excruciating pain, infection, as well as discomfort at the incision site.
 You should listen to your body and know when to stop.

 There is no standard time to resume your running again.
 Your body has its unique way of healing.
 Most surgeons recommend that you should wait at least 2-3 weeks before engaging in any physical activities or other work-related routines to allow your body to heal.
 Do not strain yourself or push your body to get back to your routine.
-Time is for your benefit to complete recovery.
-Giving your body time to recover after surgery helps you maintain your aesthetic outcomes.
 After such time, you can slowly return to your exercise routine.

 Why do you need a good recovery before resuming running?